ekasikaralar/NN_based_dynamic_scheduling/bsde_solver/README.md

   ## Usage

-  1. Set up the OLD_NAME and RUN_NAME: OLD_NAME should match the name of the folder that contains the neural network weights and optimizer saved after the initial training.
+  1. Set up the OLD_NAME and RUN_NAME: OLD_NAME should match the folder name containing the neural network weights and optimizer saved after the initial training.
 RUN_NAME should be the name of the folder for the continuation training.
   2. Run the Script: Execute the script in Julia as follows:

      ```bash
       julia nn_main_cont.jl
      ```

-This code is adapted from https://github.com/frankhan91/DeepBSDE
+This code is adapted from https://github.com/frankhan91/DeepBSDE.